Tempeh has minimal fiber, is considered low FODMAP, and is fermented, which in theory should make digestion easier.

-If you’d like to check whether it might be an issue, try a few other soy products separately like soy sauce and tofu.
+If you’d like to check whether it might be an issue, try a few other soy products separately.

-If you get a similar reaction, get it confirmed by a professional.
+If foods like soy sauce or tofu gives you gas, get it confirmed by a professional.

 2. Are You Sensitive to Gluten?